 Hate is a strong word.
-My least favourite movements would have to be bench press, snatch, and dip...
-I don't quite feel confident pushing my limits doing these because my shoulder doesn't feel stable.
+I don't think I can say I hate anything that we encounter in CrossFit, but my least favourite movements would have to be the bench press and the dip.
+I don't quite feel confident pushing my limits with these because my shoulder doesn't feel stable.
 I would not like a fourth shoulder dislocation so I try to be careful.
-Part of the beauty of CrossFit is that anyone can do it, it's infinitely scalable.
-If I need to modify a few movements, so be it!
-The goal is to be able to do this for life, right!?
+Lately I've been focusing on reincorporating a solid "pre-hab" routine for good joint health.

 Where did you work before Crux?